bramstein/website/src/writing/web-font-loading-patterns.md

 });
 ```

 This will load each web font independently, which is useful when the fonts are unrelated and supposed to render progressively (i.e. as soon as they load).
+Unlike the [native font loading <abbr>API</abbr>](https://www.w3.org/TR/css-font-loading/) you don’t pass font <abbr>URL</abbr>s to Font Face Observer.
+It will use the `@font-face` rules already available in your <abbr>CSS</abbr> to load fonts.
+This allows you to load your web fonts manually using JavaScript, with a graceful degradation to basic <abbr>CSS</abbr>.

 ## Loading groups of fonts